Ari-S-123/PDP-HW1/README.md

 ## TODO

-- [ ] Update IPromptManager and all its users to include a text search on the inputted prompt on getFilteredPrompts.
+- [x] Update IPromptManager and all its users to include a text search on the inputted prompt on getFilteredPrompts.
-- [ ] Refactor the PromptsTable component in the frontend to a proper PromptsDataTable component with built-in sorting and filtering.
+- [x] Implement a search bar in the UI to filter prompts by text on all fields.

 ## Screenshots